galvannus/galvannus/README.md

 - 🔭 I’m currently working in Farmacias medisim

-- 🌱 I’m currently Working on React/Node
+- 🌱 I’m currently Working on Ruby on Rails

 - 🤝 I’m available for freelancing.